-- Clean the dust boots of the fork legs. (

-p.
-52)

-- Bleed the fork legs. (€ p.
-51)
+- Bleed the fork legs. (@ p.
+62)

 - Check the air filter.

 - Check the settings of all controls and ensure that they can be operated smoothly.

 - Check all screws, nuts, and hose clamps regularly for tightness.

 - Check the fuel level.

-9.2 Starting
+9.2 Starting the vehicle